 Whinlatter Forest - England's only true mountain forest - has a wealth of activities for all ages and tastes.
 Forest walking trails snake off in all directions and children will especially love hunting along the Zog Activity Trail!
 Whinlatter is also famed for its thrilling mountain bike trails or - if you prefer something easier on two wheels - there are gentler, family-friendly routes, too.

 Add to that a Go Ape! high ropes course, play areas, Segway tours, an all-terrain mobility scooter to hire, and wildlife-spotting galore, Whinlatter is the perfect forest to explore during your holiday.

 Find your perfect cottage in the lovely village of Braithwaite, at the foot of Whinlatter Forest.

-Daweswood is a fairytale holiday home with its own private woodland.
-Once an Edwardian hunting lodge, you can now spend your holiday in the three acres of forest tracking fairies and elves in this truly magical setting!
+Daweswood is a fairy-tale holiday home with its own private woodland.
+Once an Edwardian hunting lodge, you can now spend your holiday in the 3 acres of forest tracking fairies and elves in this truly magical setting.
 Alternatively, you can sit back on the covered terrace and watch the wildlife - regular visitors include red squirrels, deer, and even the odd badger!